SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme Kyrion 2.md

 ### Channels

-This page contains the **Channel Table**, whichindicates which channels are currently running.
+This page contains the **Channel Table**, which indicates which channels are currently running.

 ### Channel {x}